CDCgov/NEDSS-Modernization/testing/regression/README.md

 > **Warning:** The data created by Cypress tests is not cleaned up.
 Running automated testing against your database **WILL** pollute it with random data.

+> **Warning:** SSO sign in is not supported.
+Attempting to connect to an environment with SSO enabled will fail.

 ## Running Cypress (Linux / Mac)
 ### 1. Navigate to the Project Directory